Working closely with buyers, retail merchandisers predict up-and-coming sales trends to ensure maximum profitability

 - Work is mainly office based with a balance between independent work and regular team contact.

-- There are no real opportunities for self-employment or freelance work unless you set up as a retail consultant.
+- Self-employment or freelance work are only viable options if you set up as a retail consultant.

 - Merchandising can vary in different retail organisations and it can be a head-office or a branch-based function.
 Most retail merchandisers work from head offices, the majority of which are in London and the South East, or in other large cities.